 Financial Aid is disbursed directly to each student's account near the beginning of each applicable term.
 Students who have grants and loan monies will typically receive disbursements equally divided between fall and spring semesters unless otherwise indicated on the student award letter.

 I am going to receive scholarship funds from an outside source.
-Do I need to report the funds to the Office of Financial Aid?
+Do I need to report the funds to Student Financial Services?

-Yes, all sources of financial aid must be reported to the Office of Financial Aid.
+Yes, all sources of financial aid must be reported to Student Financial Services.
 If you are receiving external resources such as scholarships you will need to send verification of the scholarship to our office.
 You may fax, e-mail, or mail the official documentation.

 How will my Financial Aid Package be affected if I live/move off-campus?

-Changes to your residency status should be reported to Financial Aid; however, they do not usually directly impact your financial aid package.
+Changes to your residency status should be reported to Student Financial Services; however, they do not usually directly impact your financial aid package.
 There are, however, rare exceptions.
 In such cases our office will make every attempt to adjust loan aid before making adjustments to grant monies.

-Will the Office of Financial Aid release my student information to my parents?
+Will Student Financial Services release my student information to my parents?

-The Office of Financial Aid takes great care in safeguarding your personal information in accordance with the Family Educational Rights and Privacy Act (FERPA).
+Student Financial Services takes great care in safeguarding your personal information in accordance with the Family Educational Rights and Privacy Act (FERPA).
 We do not release protected personal information unless specifically authorized to do so.